↑

 Not only are these super cute, they’re super tasty.
 Fresh cilantro can also be substituted with parsley or chives.

 My whole family loves these, and even with a few seeds added in the heat is very mild.
 You can buy the pickled jalapeños in hot or mild variety, so shop accordingly.
 If you’re feeding a crowd, I’d buy the mild pickled peppers and then add extra seeds and ribs from fresh jalapenos to half the bunch for those who want heat.
 You could sprinkle a bit of cayenne over the hotter variety for easy identification.
+These jalapeño deviled eggs are ideal for parties because they hold well, travel easily, and can be made ahead.

 These hold up well and can be made in advance, and if you plan on making the Jalapeno Deviled Eggs the day before serving, place the garnished jalapeños and cilantro leaves in the eggs after you plate them.
 Oh, and if you want fool-proof, easy to peel hard boiled eggs, click here.